 Cannabis can help to achieve better sleep by reducing nighttime cortisol, which the body produces when stressed.

 Additionally, both CBD and THC can be useful in treating several conditions which might be causing a sleep disorder in the first place, such as anxiety or chronic pain.
-And CBD has been shown to support sleep processes by interacting with natural adenosine pathways.
+And CBD has also been shown to support sleep processes by interacting with natural adenosine pathways.

 Finally, CBD and THC appear to be helpful in achieving restful sleep because of the way CBD and THC interact with the endocannabinoid system (which we’ll introduce in greater depth below).
 Notably, endocannabinoid messenger molecule levels appear to be cyclical and correlate with the time of day, which might contribute to cannabis's effectiveness in supporting sleep and wake cycles.